i-n00b/FiZzBuZz/README.md

-FIZZBUZZ CHALLENGE:
+## THE FIZZBUZZ CHALLENGE

 The FIZZBUZZ challenge is popular all over the world.
-The challenge is as follows: print all numbers from 1 to 100.
-If the number is divisible by 3, print FIZZ instead of the number.
-If the number is divisible by 5, print BUZZ.
-If the number is divisible by both 3 and 5, print FIZZBUZZ.
+It is as follows: print all numbers from 1 to 100.
+If the number is divisible by 3, print *FIZZ* instead of the number.
+If the number is divisible by 5, print *BUZZ*.
+If the number is divisible by both 3 and 5, print *FIZZBUZZ*.

 You work in an organization which writes professional FizzBuzz scripts.
 Customers can download your module from this repository and run it to generate their FizzBuzz sequences.
-On day 1 of your organization’s new product release ‘FiZzBuZz', an angry customer posts on your forum:
+On day 1 of your organization’s new product release ‘**_FiZzBuZz_**', an angry customer posts on your forum:

-"...this is leterally  the wosrt fizzbuzz product I’ve ever used 0/10".
+**_"...literaly  the wosrt fizzbuzz product I’ve ever used 0/10"._**

 You are asked to investigate and find out if there is a bug in the product (oh no).